PredictiveEcology/SpaDES.Workshops/README.md

 **Day 2: Learning `SpaDES` - Sections 4-6**
 * **Section 4 - 9am - break** - 1.5 hours – we will take you through basic `SpaDES` concepts, while using the previous day's examples to get you started with understanding the packages and framework.
-* **Sectios 5-6 - remainder of the day** - 4.5 hours – This is intended to dive a little bit into the code, learn how to create relatively simple modules and establish links between modules.
+* **Sections 5-6 - remainder of the day** - 4.5 hours – This is intended to dive a little bit into the code, learn how to create relatively simple modules and establish links between modules.
 WE will also touch upon essential aspects of programming with `SpaDES`, such as caching and debugging.

 This is a high level intro for scientists, managers, policy makers, decision makers, coupled with examples of ongoing projects in `SpaDES` that will showcase the utility of the framework.